Mediation for Out-of-Network Hospital-based Health Care Provider Claims

 - You have coverage through an insured preferred provider organization (PPO) plan or you have coverage through the Employees Retirement System of Texas (ERS).
 This program does not apply to self-funded ERISA plans, indemnity plans, Medicare, and Medicaid.

-- Your claim is for a medical service or supply provided by an out-of-network hospital-based physician (such as a radiologist, an anesthesiologist, a pathologist, an emergency department physician, or a neonatologist)
+- Your claim is for a medical service or supply provided by an out-of-network hospital-based physician (such as a radiologist, an anesthesiologist, a pathologist, an emergency department physician, or a neonatologist).
+For services provided on or after September 1, 2015, mediation is also available for services provided by an assistant surgeon.

 - You were provided a medical service or supply in a hospital that is a preferred provider under your preferred provider benefit plan

-- The amount you owe the hospital-based physician (not including copayments, deductibles, coinsurance, and amounts paid by the insurer or administrator directly to you), is more than $1,000
+- The amount you owe the hospital-based physician for services provided before September 1, 2015, (not including copayments, deductibles, coinsurance, and amounts paid by the insurer or administrator directly to you), is more than $1,000.
+For services provided on or after September 1, 2015, this threshold is reduced to $500.

-If you are eligible, you may request mediation by completing and submitting the Health Insurance Mediation Request Form.
+If you are eligible, you may request mediation by completing and submitting the Health Insurance Mediation and Authorization Request Form (Spanish version).

 How Mediation Works